Variational Positive-incentive Noise: How Noise Benefits Models: Variational Positive-incentive Noise

 \section{Variational Positive-incentive Noise}

-The goal of this paper is to develop a practical paradigm to generate $\pi$-noise so that the base models for task $\mathcal{T}$ can be fed with data and the related $\pi$-noise.
+It is our goal to design a practical paradigm for the generation of $\pi$-noise.
+And then the base models for task $\mathcal{T}$ can be fed with both the original data and learned $\pi$-noise.
 Remark that the added module learning $\pi$-noise would not change the architecture of base models.
 In summary, we expect to learn a probability density function (pdf) parameterized by $\bm \theta$, $\mathcal{D}_{\bm \theta}: \mathcal{X} \times \mathcal{Y} \mapsto \mathbb{R}_+$, which are trained with the base model, to produce $\pi$-noise that benefits the base model.
 Accordingly, the original training objective of learning $\pi$-noise is